 looking to stay current on cargo insurance best practice

 Entrepreneurs & Individuals

-looking to expand their knowledge of export readiness and the stages involved
+looking to expand their knowledge in cargo insurance and the potential pitfalls to avoid

 Businesses & Organisations

 looking to optimise their delivery of goods

 Understanding Cargo (marine) Insurance is fundamental to exporting safely.
 As an exporter, you face many risks when transporting your products internationally.
 Many of these risks could leave your company financially stunted.
 The Cargo (marine) insurance module starts with a focus placed on the origin of cargo insurance and the events that formed its inception.
 Once learners have a clear understanding of how Cargo (marine) Insurance came into existence the module defines the terms ‘underwriter’, ‘premium’, ‘assured’ and ‘insurer’.
 When learners understand the difference between these terms we take a look at how to differentiate between facultative insurance and open policy insurance.

 The module discusses the significance of cargo insurance principles such as insurable interest, indemnity, contribution, subrogation and utmost good faith.
 Understanding these principles will explain why an insurance policy follows a particular format, how a premium is determined and the circumstances under which you can claim.

 Next, the module delves into comparing Institute Cargo Clauses (A), Institute Cargo Clauses (B) and Institute Cargo Clauses (C).
 By doing so you as the learner will have a firm understanding of the extent of each institute’s cargo clauses cover as well as the exclusion of institute cargo clauses.

 Thereafter the module focuses on additional cargo clauses and why insurers or policyholders would want to include these additional clauses in the policy document.
 It also discusses what is meant by a ‘franchise’ in insurance terms and what is meant by the term ‘proximate cause of loss or damage’.